House Democrats bring back Medicare-for-all, seeking to push Biden left

 “President Biden campaigned on a Medicare-like public option and lowering the age of Medicare eligibility, but has not yet sent those proposals to Congress,” Levitt said.
 “The stronger the push for action on health care from the progressive wing of the party, the more pressure there will be on President Biden to carry out his health agenda.”

 KFF in October 2020 found that 53 percent of adults supported the idea of a national health plan, although the organization halted polling on Medicare-for-all after Biden won the presidency.
-“There has consistently been majority support among the public for Medicare-for-all, but that’s before the inevitable lobbying onslaught from the health care industry,” Levitt said.
+“There has consistently been majority support among the public for Medicare-for-all, but that’s before the inevitable lobbying onslaught from the health-care industry,” Levitt said.
 “Bumper sticker reform is always more popular than actual legislation.”

 Thirteen Democratic committee leaders, including the chairs of the House budget, oversight and financial services panels, are joining the effort led by Dingell and Jayapal, who will hold a virtual kickoff event on Wednesday with colleagues, unions and progressive groups.
 The legislation also boasts prominent backers like Rep. Alexandria Ocasio-Cortez (D-N.Y.) and Sen. Bernie Sanders (I-Vt.).